Is Your Gut Health Ruining Your Life?

 The gastro-intestinal wall and mesenteric lymph nodes, referred to as the gut-associated lymphoid tissue (GALT), normally contain a healthy mucous membrane, which is deeply entrenched with microbes.
 This region plays a powerful role in immune regulation through a key immunoglobin called secratory IgA (2, 3).

-When pathogenic bacteria dominate the region, sIgA levels decline and immune regulation suffers.
+When pathogenic bacteria dominate the region, sIgA levels decline and immune regulation and gut health suffers.
 In addition, toxic waste from the pathogenic species is secreted into the bloodstream, causing a reactive immunological response leading to tissue inflammation.
 Auto-immune reactions are often triggered through this mechanism.

 Protecting the Mucosal Surfaces: